davidsemakula/mukutu-safe/README.md

 #### Add Custom App to Safe

 - Follow end user instructions above but use http://localhost:3000/ as the Safe app URL
-- Install the app and try out some interchain transactions on supported remote chains 🚀
+- Install the app and try out some cross-chain transactions on supported remote chains 🚀

 ## License
 This code is released under GPL-3.0